stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 ### Manage Application Account Stores

-_Account Store_ is a generic term for either a Directory or a Group.
+[Account Store](#account-store) is a generic term for either a Directory or a Group.
 Directories and Groups both contain, or 'store' accounts, so they are both considered account stores.

 In Stormpath, you control who may login to an application by associating (or 'mapping') one or more account stores to an application.
 All of the accounts in the application's assigned account stores form the application's effective user base; those accounts may login to the application.
-If no account stores are assigned to an application, no accounts will be able to login to the application.
+If no account stores are assigned to an application, no accounts will be able to log in the application.

 #### How Login Attempts Work

-When an account tries to login to an application, the application's assigned account stores are consulted _in the order that they are assigned to the application.
+When an account tries to login to an application, the application's assigned account stores are consulted in the order they're assigned to the application.
 When a matching account is discovered in a mapped account store, it is used to verify the authentication attempt and all subsequent account stores are ignored.
 In other words, accounts are matched for application login based on a 'first match wins' policy.

 Let's look at an example to illustrate this behavior.
 Assume an application named Foo has been assigned (mapped) to two account stores, a 'Customers' directory and an 'Employees' directory, in that order.